uinnn/nbt/README.md

 ### Inline Classes

-This NBT implementation leverages inline classes, ensuring minimal memory allocation by design, only resorting to allocation when deemed necessary.
+We use Kotlin inline classes, so no more extra memory allocation.

 ### Buffered Implementation

-Optimization is achieved through buffering implementations to ByteArray.
-This not only enhances overall performance but also synergizes with compression algorithms, culminating in a more efficient and compact representation.
+Arrays Type (ShortArray, IntArray, LongArray, etc...) is firstly buffered to ByteArray and them serialized, this enhances overall performance and makes the compression algorithms better.

 ### FastUtil

-Usage of fastutil collection types for maximum performance
+We use FastUtil collection types, enhancing more the performance.

 ---
 ## Usage